LorenzoFramba/Flight_Delay_Prediction/README.md

 cd Airbus_Big_Data
 ```

-- Move your Airbus database in that folder.
+- Select the *--path* at which the Airbus dataset is saved.
+If *--path* is not specified, the program assumes the Airbus is in the same folder as the project itselves. .
 Make sure the name is 'year.csv' and *year* is a 4 digit number from 1987 to 2008.

 ### To Start the program